Get estimate

 Key Differences

-• Focus: Initial discovery is about finding the right product idea, while continuous discovery is about refining and evolving the product based on ongoing user feedback.
+• Focus: Initial discovery is about finding the right product idea.
+Continuous discovery is about refining and evolving the product based on ongoing user feedback.

-• Methods: Initial discovery involves broader research methods like market analysis and user personas, whereas continuous discovery utilizes ongoing methods such as user feedback surveys, A/B testing, and usage analytics.
+• Methods: Initial discovery involves broader research methods like market analysis and user personas.
+Continuous discovery utilizes ongoing methods such as user feedback surveys, A/B testing, and usage analytics.

-• Outcome: The initial discovery aims to create a validated product concept, while continuous discovery aims to keep the product relevant, user-friendly, and competitive over time.
+• Outcome: The initial discovery aims to create a validated product concept.
+Cntinuous discovery aims to keep the product relevant, user-friendly, and competitive over time.

 Both phases are crucial for long-term success.

-Initial discovery ensures you start with a solid foundation by addressing a real market need.
+Initial discovery ensures you start with a solid foundation and address a real market need.

 Defining Direction and Priorities: Setting OKRs and Product Vision